 A growing market for youth shotguns means there are many options to choose from when shopping for a young hunter

-Is the Remington youth 20-gauge shotgun the best option out there?
-Maybe at one time, it was, but with the change to manufacturing, the end of production from bankruptcy, and the rise of other brands, I am cautious to claim such a title.
-I explored some of the most popular and best youth 20-gauge shotgun models on the market today with someone who has seen the industry change over time, having served countless customers with this particular need.
+Is the Remington youth 20-gauge shotgun the best youth option out there?
+It may have been at one time.
+However, with manufacturing changes, the end of production due to bankruptcy, and the rise of other competitive brands, I am cautious about claiming such a title for the Remington.
+To answer the question about which shotgun is the best youth 20-gauge, I explored some of the most popular and best models on the market today with Dave Sheley, who has seen the industry change over time and outfitted countless customers with youth shotguns.

 The youth 20-gauge shotgun market evolves over the years

 Right in the center of the grouse country of Minnesota is Backus Corner Store and Gun Shop.
 Owner Dave Sheley started selling guns here 24 years ago.
 Before that, he worked for over a decade at the iconic Reeds Family Outdoor Outfitter.
 All together, Sheley has been selling youth model shotguns for almost 40 years.